feynlee/code-insertion/README.md

 ```

 You need to specify the path to the markdown file that contains the code you want to insert into your post.
-Currently this extension does not support inline code insertion (i.e. specifying the code to be inserted right within YAML front matter).
+Currently, this extension does not support inline code insertion (i.e. specifying the code to be inserted right within YAML front matter).

-**Tip**: You can add this to `_metadata.yml` under the folder containing all your posts, so that all of them can share this setting.
+**Tip**: You can add this to `_metadata.yml` under the folder containing all your posts so that all of them can share this setting.

 ## Example